jbjulia/no-fat-bodies/README.md

 # no fat bodies

-Custom exercises, developed by fitness leaders, aimed at improving the health and well-being of sailors.
+Custom exercises, developed by certified fitness leaders, aimed at improving the health and well-being of sailors.

 ![Alt text](/resources/images/snapshot.png)